Sour Cream Coffee Cake Loaf is a simple cake with a buttery, cinnamon-y topping. Perfect for all-day sweet snacking!

 While this is a simple coffee cake recipe, it never hurts to have a few tips and tricks up your sleeve for best results!

 - Measure accurately.
 Use a kitchen scale to measure by weight if possible.
-Otherwise, use the spoon and sweep method to measure as accurately as possible.
+This is especially important with flour.
+Learn more: How to Measure Flour

 - Use a light-colored metal loaf pan.
 The cake will bake more evenly with this type of pan.

 - Line the pan with parchment paper.
 This will make removing the cake from the pan easier and will keep your beautiful crumb topping intact.